johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-02-18-typescript-eslint-no-unused-vars/index.md

 There are various scenarios when I want to ignore unused variables.
 Here are a few:

 - I'm writing a function but I'm not using all of the parameters yet.
 I plan to use them later, but I want to declare them now so I don't forget about them.
 - An ignored variable can be a form of documentation.
-It can be a way to say "I know this is here, but I'm not using it right now".
+It can be a way to say "I know this is here, but I'm not using it intentionally".

 Not everyone will agree with these reasons, but they work for me in certain situations.